rupin-r/MPU6050_MotionTracking_ProofofConcept/StartingFromScratch/README.md

 Instructions
 -------------------

-Most instructions for setting up and running a model can be found by altering instructions for mnist in the tutorial found here: https://github.com/analogdevicesinc/ai8x-synthesis/blob/develop/README.md
+Most instructions for setting up and running a model can be found by altering instructions for mnist in the tutorial found here: https://github.com/analogdevicesinc/ai8x-synthesis/blob/develop/README.md and here: https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file

 The instructions found here are a simplification specific to the data presented here and Windows 10/11 with Windows Subsystem for Linux.